History of Denmark: Christianity, expansion and the establishment of the Kingdom of Denmark

 The history of Christianity in Denmark overlaps with that of the Viking Age.
 Various petty kingdoms existed throughout the area now known as Denmark for many years.
 Between c.
 960 and the early 980s, Harald Bluetooth appears to have established a kingdom in the lands of the Danes which stretched from Jutland to Skåne.
 Around the same time, he received a visit from a German missionary who, according to legend, survived an ordeal by fire, which convinced Harald to convert to Christianity.

+Sweyn Estridson (1020–1074) re-established strong royal Danish authority and built a good relationship with Archbishop Adalbert of Hamburg-Bremen – at that time the archbishop of all of Scandinavia.

 The new religion, which replaced the old Norse religious practices, had many advantages for the king.
 Christianity brought with it some support from the Holy Roman Empire.
 It also allowed the king to dismiss many of his opponents who adhered to the old mythology.
 At this early stage there is no evidence that the Danish Church was able to create a stable administration that Harald could use to exercise more effective control over his kingdom, but it may have contributed to the development of a centralising political and religious ideology among the social elite which sustained and enhanced an increasingly powerful kingship.

 England broke away from Danish control in 1035 and Denmark fell into disarray for some time.
 Sweyn Estridsen's son, Canute IV, raided England for the last time in 1085.
 He planned another invasion to take the throne of England from an aging William I. He called up a fleet of 1,000 Danish ships, 60 Norwegian long boats, with plans to meet with another 600 ships under Duke Robert of Flanders in the summer of 1086.
 Canute, however, was beginning to realise that the imposition of the tithe on Danish peasants and nobles to fund the expansion of monasteries and churches and a new head tax (nefgjald) had brought his people to the verge of rebellion.
 Canute took weeks to arrive where the fleet had assembled at Struer, but he found only the Norwegians still there.